Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations

 The contribution of the two binding modes can be combined to get a global absolute free energy of binding that takes both of them into account by using the formula:

-which leads to the final estimates that are indistinguishable from the ones of the second binding modes given the free energy difference compared to the first one, as can be seen in Table \ref{tab:ABFEcypDtot}.
+which leads to the final estimates that are indistinguishable from the ones of the second binding modes given the free energy difference compared to the first one.

-Finally, the absolute free energy of binding obtained with lambda-ABF is within a margin of 1 kcal/mol of the experimental value when the one obtained with fixed-lambda corresponds to an error of almost 2 kcal/mol.
-This illustrates the predictive power of the combination of the polarizable AMOEBA FF and the lambda-ABF sampling approach.
+Finally, the absolute free energy of binding obtained with lambda-ABF is within 1 kcal/mol of the experimental value, whereas that obtained with fixed-$\lambda$ exhibits an error of almost 2 kcal/mol, illustrating the predictive power of the combination of the polarizable AMOEBA FF and the lambda-ABF sampling approach for this system.